 We will encourage you to meet in person where possible, but meetings can also be held via video calling platforms.
 The mentor and mentee will agree between themselves which is most convenient.

 After five meetings, we will request your feedback via online survey.

 Mentoring at ARU runs on a rolling basis with a steady flow of student applications, so how much time you have to complete the programme together depends on how close you are to the project deadline when your match starts (we will communicate this to you when a mentee match is identified).

 Additional time may be included for email correspondence and additional calls, messages, or meetings at your discretion.
 You may also be invited to optional ARU events associated with mentoring, such as networking events.
 We will provide you with more information as and when we arrange any such events.

 This video by Dr Kay Guccione will tell you more.

-The Employability Team will be on hand via phone and email throughout the programme to make sure things go smoothly, and to answer any questions that may arise.
+Anglia Ruskin University’s Employability & Careers Team will be on hand via phone and email throughout the programme, to make sure things go smoothly, and to answer any questions that may arise.

 You will also be provided with orientation activities and resources before you meet your student mentee, to help you better understand the programme and develop your mentoring skills, as well as a meeting framework guide.